artak10t/YourChat/README.md

 # YourChat
-Messaging app for android that supports rooms
+Messaging app for android that supports lobbies